shitanshuk32/Bubble-Game/README.md

 ## How to Play

-- When you start the game, you will see a grid of bubbles, each containing a number.
+- When you start the game, you will see a grid of bubbles containing a number.
 - Your objective is to click on the bubble that displays the same number as the "hit" number at the top.
 - If you click the correct bubble, your score will increase.
 - The "hit" number changes after each successful click, so stay sharp!
-- The game ends when you click the wrong bubble.
+- The game ends when the timer reaches zero.
 You can then choose to play again.

 ## Features